An LAPD lieutenant whose brilliance is inseparable from the wreckage around him

 Moral Dilemma

-He chooses the option that protects civilians and preserves the operation, even when it costs him tenderness or restraint.
+He chooses the option that protects civilians and preserves the operation

 Under Threat